IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/Visualizations and Charts.md

 ![Pivot Table](https://i.imgur.com/ClZeRCU.png)

 **Description:**
 The Department Analysis 2 Pivot Table examines the total cost of healthcare services based on different departments within Almadina Clinic.
-It includes the average cost of services for each department and further breaks down the costs between CAP and FFS.
-Stakeholders can gain insights into cost disparities among departments and identify areas for cost optimization and resource allocation improvements.
+It includes the average price of services for each department and further breaks down the costs between CAP and FFS.
+Stakeholders can gain insights into departmental cost disparities and identify areas for cost optimization and resource allocation improvements.

-These visualizations and charts provide valuable insights into the cost structure and financial efficiency of healthcare services provided by Almadina Clinic.
+These visualizations and charts provide valuable insights into the cost structure and financial efficiency of healthcare services offered by Almadina Clinic.
 They enable data-driven decision-making, cost mitigation strategies, and overall improvements in healthcare service quality and cost-effectiveness.

 ## Dashboard Navigation